Your cart is currently empty!

-I might still be stuck in a nightly black-out, binge drinking routine if I hadn’t found the book Drink by Ann Dowsett Johnson.
+I might still be stuck in a nightly black-out, binge drinking routine if I hadn’t found the book Drink by Ann Dowsett Johnston.
 I related to much of Ann’s story of addiction and was inspired by her recovery through Alcoholics Anonymous, but what left the greatest impression on me was her analysis of why so many women in our generation, and our daughters’ generation, are dangerously addicted to alcohol.

 I read Ann’s book alongside Gabrielle Glaser’s Her Best Kept Secret, over a three-day weekend.
 The two books are opposite in many ways.
 Ann talks glowingly of her experience with AA, while Gabrielle encourages alternative paths to sobriety, or controlled drinking, and brings harsh criticism down on what she sees as the unhealthy dynamic in the rooms of AA.

 It was the combination of these two books, these two different perspectives, and eventually many others, that helped me understand that I did not HAVE to drink to be whole.
 It was reading many theories, and stories, and individual experiences, that lead me to the understanding that stopping drinking had nothing at all to do with following someone else’s voice and everything to do with finding my own.

 I ultimately wrote my way sober in a community of people trying to work out their own issues with alcohol.
 Some were from AA, some from Smart Recovery, some trying naltrexone, some using Antabuse or Campral, some trying moderation techniques, but most were simply writing it out one day at a time.
 Writing a sentence, writing a paragraph, writing a page, or writing a poem, but writing out the problem and finding the answers each as individuals, in a community that worked together.